Leisure Village West-Pine Lake Park, New Jersey

-Leisure Village West-Pine Lake Park is an unincorporated community and census-designated place (CDP) located within Manchester Township, in Ocean County, New Jersey, United States.
-As of the 2000 United States Census, the CDP's population was 11,085.
-For the 2010 Census the area was split into two CDPs, Leisure Village West and Pine Lake Park.
+Leisure Village West-Pine Lake Park is an unincorporated community and census-designated place (CDP) located within Manchester Township, in Ocean County, in the U.S. state of New Jersey.
+As of the 2000 United States census, the CDP's population was 11,085.
+For the 2010 census the area was split into two CDPs, Leisure Village West and Pine Lake Park.